-This is a guest post by Maya Bielinski, esq., the legal subject matter expert at ROSS Intelligence, a legal research service powered by the industry's most advanced artificial intelligence.
+This is a guest post by Maya Bielinski, esq., the legal subject matter expert at ROSS Intelligence.

 Our homes, cars, and offices are becoming increasingly automated: Using artificial intelligence (AI), they can respond to our questions and needs regardless of how we express them.
 But is legal research keeping up with these advances in AI?

 I'll explain how AI can have a big impact on a lawyer’s research efficiency.
 As a solo practitioner or lawyer practicing at a small firm, you’re not chained to cumbersome and inaccurate Boolean and keyword-search logic.
 AI can help you simplify your legal research process, minimize the time spent conducting research, and ultimately bring more value to your law practice.

 Legal research is cumbersome.
 It’s time-consuming.
 Although some lawyers enjoy doing it, many find it to be a time-sink of the worst kind: One that can be difficult to bill back to clients.

 But for lawyers to remain successful and at the top of their practice, legal research is necessary.

 For example, lawyers have to maintain competency in their areas of practice.
 They must be vigilant that the law they rely on is good law.
 Above all, they need to ensure they are providing advice based on timely and relevant law.

 The good news is that there are now tools that make legal research easier, more accurate, and more cost effective than ever before.